asayah/aoa-cluster/README.md

 ```bash
 ./deploy.sh <cluster_name> <cluster_context> <mgmt_context>
 ```
-Then verify if the configuration is correct, then enter Y/N:
+Verify if the configuration is correct, and enter Y/N:

 ```
 ----------------------------------------